 IFTTT and Logitech – Together in Harmony

-We’ve been asked twice in the last 30 days if there are any benefits to using IFTTT with a smart remote, and more specifically a Logitech Harmony Hub based remote.
-I knew you could use IFTTT with a Harmony Hub but until this week, the best answer I could give about the benefits was “I don’t know.”
+We’ve been asked twice in the last 30 days if there are any benefits to using IFTTT with a smart remote, specifically a Logitech Harmony Hub-based remote.
+I knew you could use IFTTT with a Harmony Hub, but until this week, the best answer I could give about the benefits was, “I don’t know.”
 So I did a bit of digging.
 And without further ado:

-Following are five really cool examples of what you can do with Harmony and IFTTT:
+Following are five cool examples of what you can do with Harmony and IFTTT: